HPAI-BSC/ipg4av/src/database/DATASET.md

 ### 2. Preprocess Dataset
-To compute the necessary inputs for building the PG from vehicle observations, run the preprocessing script:
+To define the necessary inputs for building PGs from vehicle observations, run the preprocessing script:
 ```bash
 bash src/database/create_database.sh
 ```